Work in progress with Yizhe Zhu and Ludovic Stefan: extension for regular graphs, regular digraphs and non-backtracking matrices.

 Here is a version of this survey.
 It's still work in progress.

-Hyperuniformity survey (may 2021: added a paragraph on the zeroes of the GEF)
+Hyperuniformity survey (june 2021: added a paragraph on JLM laws)

 Joint work with Charles Bordenave.